 Consumed in moderate amounts, real meat is a healthy choice in a well-rounded diet.
 If you want meat, choose grass-fed, grass-finished, and preferably organic.
 Grass-fed and pasture-raised animals offer superior levels of nutrients and a better Omega-3/Omega-6 fatty acid ratio.
 Factory farming is good for no one, so support farmers who treat their animals ethically and raise them with proper nutrition and eco-friendly practices in mind.

 Opt for plant-based protein instead

 While fake meat is marketed as plant-based protein, there’s very little in terms of real plants in those products.
-If you want a true plant-based option, try a bean burger!
+If you want a true plant-based option, try a homemade lentil burger or a bean burger!
 Even the frozen ones are less processed than fake meat.
 Or, you can make your own very easily.
 Bean burgers offer nutrients, fiber, and protein.
 You might also like my Vegan Lentil Loaf recipe.

 Consider including only poultry and fish

 Depending on your reasons for wanting to decrease or eliminate meat consumption, you may be fine with consuming poultry and fish while forgoing red meat.
 Turkey or chicken burgers can be super tasty and nutritious.
 You can also opt for fish patties if land animals aren’t your style.

 Fake meat may seem like a dream come true for meat-conscious eaters, but it falls short of the hype.
 It is a processed product that is nutritionally inferior to real meat.
 Processed meats will likely continue to gain steam and be made widely available, though its high price point may stop it from being a realistic alternative for most Americans.